gbmhunter/blog/content/electronics/components/transistors/mosfets/_index.md

 [IRF - Application Note AN-937 - Gate Drive Characteristics And Requirements for HEXFET Power MOSFETs](http://www.irf.com/technical-info/appnotes/an-937.pdf) is a great article on isolated gate drive techniques.

+### Amplifiers

+#### Common-Source Enhancement-mode MOSFET Amplifier

+A _common-source enhancement-mode MOSFET amplifier_ is a basic MOSFET-based amplifier.
+The most popular variant is based of an N-channel enhancement-mode MOSFET (although you can make common-source amplifiers with P-channels too!), in which the source is grounded.
+It is **called a "common-source" amplifier because the source is a shared (common) terminal between the input and output**.
+It is closely related to the BJT common-emitter amplifier.
+Like the common-emitter amplifier, it is an inverting amplifier.

+{{% img src="common-source-amplifier.svg" width="500px" caption="Schematic of a basic common-mode N-channel MOSFET amplifier." %}}

 ## Internal Diodes

 Because any PN junction is inherently a diode, a regular MOSFET has two of them.
 One of the diodes is removed when the substrate is connected to the source.

 ## The Internal BJT

 So know we know that MOSFETs naturally have two internal diodes, did you know they also contain a BJT.
 The source-substrate-drain layers form either an NPN or PNP BJT.
 You don't normally have to worry about this "parasitic" element.

 CMOS devices have PNPN structures.
-This forms a parasitic thyristor, which can cause latchup.
+This forms a parasitic thyristor, which can cause latch-up.

 ## The Body Effect (aka The Substrate Bias Effect)